The Eroski Show | a performance by artist Gregor Hildebrandt

 ART 25: A New Cultural Initiative in Berlin

-Creative platform to incite bold discourse in the fields of art, design and architecture
+A creative platform to incite bold discourses in the fields of art, design and architecture

 A R T Communication + Brand Consultancy (A R T) is pleased to announce ART 25, a new cultural initiative based in Berlin.
 Its curatorial practice shapes a culture of bold new discourse in the form of conversations, performances, and exhibitions, inviting local and international communities to an open inclusive exchange of ideas.